DigitalContentDeveloper/challenge1/README.md

 # Problem Statement
 You are working on a project that analyses data from various crypto currencies and offers it to a customer.

-The requirement is to process an historical price list of currencies provided by a currency exchange and clearly present this information to a customer.
+The requirement is to process an historical price list of currencies provided by a currency exchange API and clearly present this information to a customer.

-A sample data set below shows prices of BTC, ETH and LTC crypto currencies at various times on 7th May.
+A sample data set located in the [/data](/data) folder shows prices of BTC, ETH and LTC crypto currencies at various times on 7th May.

 # Front-end
 ## Description